codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify.md

 View the coverage of our Shopify integration in the [Data Coverage Explorer](https://knowledge.codat.io/supported-features/commerce?view=tab-by-integration&integrationKey=fztf).

-## Connection methods

-Our Shopify integration allows your merchants to connect their commerce data using one of two methods:
+## Approaches to merchant data sharing

+When setting up the integration, you can take one of two approaches for enabling your merchants to connect and share their commerce data, as follows:

 - [Custom apps](/integrations/commerce/shopify/commerce-shopify-custom-apps)

+    Created by merchants exclusively for their Shopify stores.

 - [Public apps](/integrations/commerce/shopify/commerce-shopify-setup)

+    Built by you and must be approved by Shopify before use.
+A single public app can be installed on multiple Shopify stores.

 In general, custom apps require less initial setup, with tasks completed by the merchant.
 Public apps require more initial setup, with tasks completed by you, the Codat client.

 ## About custom apps

 A [custom app](https://help.shopify.com/en/manual/apps/custom-apps) is exclusively linked to a merchant's individual Shopify store and can't be linked to multiple stores.
 Custom apps are not listed on the Shopify app store or subject to Shopify's app approval process.
-With this method, each merchant creates a custom app in their Shopify store.
+With this approach, each merchant creates a custom app in their Shopify store.

 Custom apps use API access tokens (API keys) for authentication rather than OAuth 2.0.

-There are no additional provider requirements when using this connection method.
+There are no additional provider requirements when using this approach.

 To connect their commerce data using a custom app, the merchant does the following: